Finland will apply to join NATO, leaders say, ditching decades of neutrality despite Russia's threats of retaliation - KTVZ

 Finland’s government announced Sunday it will apply to join NATO, ditching decades of wartime neutrality and ignoring Russian threats of possible retaliation as the Nordic country attempts to strengthen its security following the onset of the war in Ukraine.

-The decision was announced at a joint press conference on Sunday with President Sauli Niinistö and Prime Minister Sanna Marin, who said the move must be ratified by the country’s parliament before it can go forward.
+The decision was announced at a joint press conference on Sunday with President Sauli Niinistö and Prime Minister Sanna Marin, who said the move must be ratified by the country’s parliament before Finland can formally apply for membership with NATO.

 “We hope that the parliament will confirm the decision to apply for NATO membership,” Marin said during a press conference in Helsinki Sunday.
 “During the coming days.
 It will be based on a strong mandate, with the President of the Republic.
 We have been in close contact with governments of NATO member states and NATO itself.”